acss-io/atomizer/docs/breakpoints.md

 title: Breakpoints
 ---

-You can define your breakpoints as media queries in the config object and then apply those breakpoints to your Atomizer classes through <a href="/guides/syntax.html#breakpoint_identifier">the breakpoint suffix</a> or automatic breakpoints.
+You can define your breakpoints as media queries in the config object and then apply those breakpoints to your Atomizer classes through <a href="{% link guides/syntax.md %}#breakpoint_identifier">the breakpoint suffix</a> or automatic breakpoints.

 ## Setting up Breakpoints